 Amit Kumar joined Accel in 2016 and focuses on early-stage software startups building products for developers, consumers, and business users.
-Areas of particular emphasis and interest include security, developer productivity, workflow automation, and healthcare.
+Areas of particular emphasis and interest include fintech and healthcare.

 Previously, Amit co-founded Accel-backed CardSpring, where he led engineering for its developer-facing API platform.
 Twitter subsequently acquired CardSpring, where he led engineering for several of Twitter’s commerce initiatives.